vanchinathan-Cloud/cloud-Network-portfolio/02-secure-s3-static-website/README.md

-﻿# 02 â€“ Secure S3 Static Website
+﻿# 02  Secure S3 Static Website

 ## Overview
 This module hosts a **static website on Amazon S3**, fronted by **CloudFront** for HTTPS, caching, and global delivery â€” with the bucket itself kept **private** (no public bucket policy, no public ACLs).